spearce/jgit/README.txt

             == Java GIT and Eclipse GIT plugin ==

-This package is licensed under the Apache 2 license.
-Please refer to LICENSE-2.0.txt for the complete license.
+This package is licensed under the LGPL.
+Please refer to COPYING.txt for the complete license.

 This package is actually composed of three major components: